-Yellowstone National Park, established in 1872 as the world's first national park, sits at the heart of the Greater Yellowstone Ecosystem (GYE).
-Spanning over 22 million acres across Wyoming, Montana, and Idaho, the GYE is one of the last remaining, largely intact temperate ecosystems on Earth.
-It provides essential habitat for the largest concentration of mammals in the lower 48 states.
-The conservation of this ecosystem and its iconic species — from the gray wolf and grizzly bear to the American bison and Yellowstone cutthroat trout — is a global responsibility.
-It requires intensive, science-based management and a dedicated coalition of federal agencies, tribal nations, conservation groups, and informed visitors.
+Yellowstone National Park, established in 1872 as the world's first national park, lies at the heart of the Greater Yellowstone Ecosystem (GYE), a vast, largely intact temperate ecosystem encompassing over 22 million acres across Wyoming, Montana, and Idaho.
+This region harbors the largest concentration of mammals in the contiguous United States and remains one of the most ecologically significant landscapes on Earth.
+The conservation of Yellowstone’s iconic wildlife—ranging from apex predators like gray wolves and grizzly bears to keystone herbivores such as the American bison and native Yellowstone cutthroat trout—is a complex, ongoing global responsibility.
+It demands science-driven management, cooperation among federal agencies, tribal nations, non-profit organizations, and informed public stewardship to ensure the survival and health of these species and their habitats.

 The Historical Arc of Yellowstone Conservation